onflow/flow-js-testing/docs/examples.md

 main();
 ```

 If you need to pass an array of dictionaries, it's not that different.
-Just replace `args` variable above with
+Just replace the `args` variable above with
 multiple values:

 ```javascript